Covariance Stabilization for a class of Stochastic Discrete-time Linear Systems using the S-Variable Approach: Numerical results

 In order to evaluate the conservatism of the derived sufficient condition with respect to the necessary and sufficient one, let us consider systems as defined in~(\ref{Eq:sys_dyn_no_w}), where the entries of $\bar{A}(\xi_k)$ follow the normal distribution defined as $\mathcal{N}\left(0, \sigma^2 \right)$ and $\tilde{B}(\xi_k)$ is considered deterministic that we denote $B=(1,0)^T$ for simplicity.
 For each setting, the variance is increased until the conditions are no more feasible, then, this maximal variance is denoted $\sigma_{max}^2$.

 Consider the following settings for system~(\ref{Eq:sys_dyn_no_w}) with a deterministic input matrix $B=(1,0)^T$:

 Table~\ref{Table:A_stoc} shows the maximal variance $\sigma_{max}^2$ for which the conditions in (\ref{LMI:specific}) and (\ref{LMI:Yohei2019}) are feasible, for different systems; in addition to the calculated pre-stabilizing gains $K$.
-The boxes with the sign -- correspond to cases where the problem was not feasible, even for very low variances.
+The symbol -- indicates infeasibility, even for very low variances.
 The presented results highlight the fact that the maximal variances for which the condition in (\ref{LMI:specific}) remains feasible are lower than those related to condition (\ref{LMI:Yohei2019}).
 This difference in the maximal variances seems to increase with the instability of the nominal dynamics, measured by the deviation of the eigenvalues of $A$ from the unit circle.
 This highlights the fact that the conservatism of the sufficient conditions in (\ref{LMI:specific}) depends on the system under study.